Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Start Microsoft Access by using a secure workgroup that contains the user account that you want to own the database and its objects.

-1. Log on by using that account.
+1. Log in by using that account.

 2. Create a new blank database.

 Note: To import a database, you must have Open/Run permission for the database and Read Design permission for its objects.
-To import Tables you must also have Read Data permission.
+To import Tables, you must also have Read Data permission.
 If you have permissions for some tables, queries, forms, reports, and macros but not others, Microsoft Access imports only those objects for which you have permissions.

 MS-ACCESS Security Links.